Veterans Affairs Canada

 Intent of the process

-Create an inventory which can be used for permanent, temporary, full-time, part-time, or casual appointments.
+Create inventory which can be used for indeterminate, term, part-time or casual appointments.

 NOTE - casual employment means a short-term employment option to hire persons to the Public Service for a period not to exceed 90 working days in one department in any one calendar year